Choosing the right accommodation is one of the biggest decisions you'll make when planning an African safari.

 In Botswana, luxury is defined more by:

-This means some camps in Botswana that are considered "luxury" may appear simpler in design than South Africa's top lodges, but offer a far more remote and exclusive experience.
+Some luxury camps in Botswana may appear simpler than South Africa's most luxurious lodges, yet offer a far more remote and exclusive safari experience.

-• You are often paying for location and access, not just the room
+In practical terms, you're often paying for location, remoteness and access, not simply the room itself.

 What is included in safari lodge pricing?

-Safari lodge pricing is typically more inclusive than standard hotel pricing, but it varies by destination and property.
+Safari lodge pricing is usually far more inclusive than standard hotel pricing, although inclusions vary between destinations and individual properties.

 In most safari lodges, the nightly rate includes: